IoT systems affect businesses without user-centric privacy management systems.

 Privacy risks awareness implies that:

 -Data sensitivity can be direct or indirect.
-While power consumption is not sensitive on its own, frequent measurements allow data consumers to infer sensitive data, including the use of specific devices, presence or absence, behaviour patterns and more.
+While power consumption is not sensitive on its own, frequent measurements allow data consumers to infer sensitive data, including the use of specific devices, presence or absence, behavior patterns and more.

 -Trust in data consumer depends on the data consumer’s reputation and interaction history.
 State-owned companies might be more trustworthy than private businesses.